 In 1950 there were 9,000 passenger trains in service, which carried just under 50 percent of all intercity passenger traffic.
 By 1970, there were only 450 trains in operation, carrying 7% of intercity passenger traffic.
 Los Angeles was the best example of how our two passenger rail legacies were devastated.
-By 1970, Los Angeles Union Station was practically a ghost town and younger drivers wondered when the remaining unused streetcar tracks would be removed.
+Los Angeles Union Station was practically a ghost town and younger drivers wondered when the remaining unused streetcar tracks would be removed.
 LA was focused on building wide boulevards, America’s most comprehensive freeway system and making LAX a top tier airport.
-LA’s auto-highway-airport lifestyle marketed in movies and on TV, inspired the transportation model of most American cities, particularly Atlanta, Dallas-Ft.
+LA’s auto-highway-airport lifestyle marketed in movies and television, inspired the transportation model of most American cities, particularly fast-growing Atlanta, Dallas-Ft.
 Worth, Houston, Denver, Phoenix and Miami-Ft.
 Lauderdale.

 Fond memories of America’s passenger rail died with older generations.
 People who never rode 110 mph trains before 1952 were manipulated to think “Americans always prefer highways or flights, so don’t bother upgrading passenger rail.”
 The narrative was complete.
 Corporate collusion, federal regulation and disproportionately high public investment in boulevards, freeways and airports made streetcars and intercity passenger rail collateral damage.

 FLICKERS OF HOPE FOR INTERCITY PASSENGER RAIL IN AMERICA

 In 1971, President Nixon was still consumed by the Vietnam War, but understood that cities and suburbs were growing into large metro areas.
 Congested commuting from the suburbs to central business districts was reducing business productivity.
-So he convinced Congress to boost UMTA funding, particularly for New York City, Chicago, Washington, Boston and San Francisco Bay Area.
+So he convinced Congress to boost UMTA funding, particularly for New York City, Chicago, Philadelphia, Washington, Boston and the San Francisco Bay Area.

 But since the Vietnam War was still gobbling up federal funds and the Highway and Aviation lobbies were dominating transportation funding, Nixon and Congress didn’t authorize enough funding for railroad overpasses, track upgrades and a better train control system.
 Without them returning to 110 mph, Amtrak was like slow moving museums preserving a part of American heritage.